Menu

 A

-An enduring power of attorney ends if the court appoints someone else to make the decisions, or the Public Guardian and Trustee is given the authority to make decisions.
-For example, a power of attorney appointing a property attorney would end if the court appointed a property guardian for the person and a personal power of attorney would end if the court appointed a personal guardian for the person.
+An enduring power of attorney ends if the court appoints someone else to make the decisions.
+It also ends if the Public Guardian and Trustee is given the authority to make decisions.
+For example, a power of attorney appointing a property attorney would end if the court appointed a property guardian for the person.
+A personal power of attorney would end if the court appointed a personal guardian for the person.

 Q